CredaCash™ Crosschain Exchange Overview

 During the hold time, any matches are provisional.
 If another better matching request is added to the blockchain during the hold time, then the request will rematch to the better matching request.
 This effectively opens the request to competitive bids during the hold time.
 It also goes both ways— either request, the buy request or the sell request, can be outbid while a match is only provisional.

-However, under the principal that “a bird in the hand is worth two in the bush,” a request may not want to wait for a match that is on hold.
-To account for this, each request includes the parameters min_wait and wait_discount.
-The min_wait is the minimum amount of time that a request will wait for a match that is on hold.
+However, under the principal that “a bird in the hand is worth two in the bush,” a user may not want to wait for a match that is on hold.
+To account for this, each request includes the parameters min_wait_time and wait_discount.
+The min_wait_time is the minimum amount of time that a request will wait for a match that is on hold.
 If the request would have to wait beyond that time, then the wait_discount is applied to the net rate before comparing it to other potential matches.
 Specifically, the buyer’s net rate is divided by (1 – wait_discount) for each additional minute that it would have to wait, while the seller’s net rate is multiplied by (1 – wait_discount) for each additional minute that it would have to wait.
 A wait_discount of zero therefore has no effect, while a wait_discount > 0 discounts matches on hold so they become less attractive, with larger values of wait_discount applying a larger discount.
 If the discounted match net rate is not as favorable as an immediate match net rate, then the request will prefer the immediate match.
 This allows requests to hold for future matches, while allowing the value of future matches to be discounted, in the same way that a user might discount the value of a future match compared to an immediate match.

 Exchange Request Types